iotaledger/ledger-shimmer-app/README.md

 Hopefully you wrote down your 24 recovery words and your optional passphrase in a safe place.
 If not, all your funds are lost.

 If you did, the best solution is to buy a new Ledger and enter your 24 recovery words and your optional passphrase in the new device.<br>
-After installation of the IOTA Ledger app, all your funds are restored.
+After installation of the Shimmer Ledger app, all your funds are restored.
 Take care to reinitialize your seed index correctly.

 ## Development